halxinate/gyronav/README.md

 to check his location, track, or add a way point.
 The phone screen turns on automatically on pick up, an goes off after a brief pause on returning back to hanging position.

-User can scroll the map by 1/4 of the screen by tilting the side of the phone towards your eyes or outwards.
+User can scroll the map by 1/4 of the screen by tilting the side of the phone towards his eyes or outwards.
 E.g. flipping its top sharply forward will scroll the map up.
 I call it X-Y rocking as the gesture implies noticeable change of the screen's angle to your eyes, however the key is the speed of that gesture, not the angle.